 Easter Dinner on the Water in NYC: Bateaux

-Join Bateaux New York for a Hudson River spin, with a Bottomless Mimosa Easter Brunch or an Easter Dinner Cruise.
+Hop aboard the all-glass Bateaux New York for a Hudson River spin, with a Bottomless Mimosa Easter Brunch or an Easter Dinner Cruise.
 Enjoy the harbor and incredible skyline views aboard NYC's most luxurious cruising vessel.
-Brunch includes a complimentary glass of champagne and a three-course prix fixe holiday menu including several kid-friendly options.
-Dinner includes a three-course prix fixe menu and live musical entertainment.
+Both outings will feature a live band trio.
 For reservations, more info, and the complete menu, call 866-817-3463 or visit bateauxnewyork.com.

 Easter Dinner on the Water in NYC: Spirit Cruises

-Or hop aboard the Spirit for an Easter Sunday day or night cruise.
+Or jump on Spirit Cruises for an Easter Sunday day or night cruise.
 Spirit Cruises offers both Easter Brunch and Easter Sunday Dinner rides, featuring lush buffets, DJs, and a special appearance from the Easter Bunny on the brunch cruise.
 Enjoy the day from the most unique perspective: out on the water, with the skyline as backdrop.
-Plus, there will be an appearance by the Easter Bunny himself (during Brunch).
 For reservations, more info, and the complete menu, call 866-483-3866 or visit spiritofnewyork.com.